 Bayocean Peninsula forms the western edge of Tillamook Bay on Oregon's northern coast.
 Many recreate there, enjoying its pristine, natural environment.
 But it once hosted a thriving, upscale resort town - of which only the name remains.

-By this time Bayocean residents were convinced the single (north) jetty was the problem.
-Studies in the 1970s confirmed it.
+Bayocean landowners were convinced the single (north) jetty was the problem because erosion seemed tied to its construction and expansion.
+Studies by oceanographers at Oregon State University in the 1970s confirmed their suspicions.
 Sand scoured from Bayocean’s beaches by storms, predominantly from the southwest during winter, would move around in shoals south of the north jetty, until being pushed out to sea by powerful outflows through the narrow Tillamook Bay inlet on low tide.
-Sand brought back by summer currents from the north was stopped above the existing jetty, so could not replenish Bayocean beaches.
-The Corps of Engineers had originally recommended building a south jetty because they had no experience building just one jetty at a bay inlet, so couldn't predict the outcome.
-The ports of Tillamook Bay (who were required to share the cost) couldn't afford both, so they went along with building just one on the north.
-Twenty years later the players were new and the Corps was the scapegoat for Bayocean erosion.
-Locals then were sure a south jetty was needed and pushed for it via their political leaders.
-The Corps believed erosion was part of a natural cycle unrelated to the north jetty construction, calculated that the cost of a south jetty would be many times greater than the total value of all assessed property on Bayocean, and pointed out that their mission was not to save private homes from destruction.
-So it continued.
+Sand brought back by summer currents from the north that used to replenish the beach accumulated north of the jetty.
+The Corps of Engineers had originally recommended building a south jetty and said they could not predict the outcome of building just one.
+The ports of Tillamook Bay (that were required to share the cost) said they couldn't afford both, so asked the Corps to build just the north regardless of the warnings.

-There is much more to the story of the Tillamook Peninsula, before, during, and after Bayocean Park, than what's been told in the past (see Outside Reading), and some of what's been told needs updating.
+There is much more to the story of the Tillamook Peninsula, before, during, and after Bayocean Park than what's been told in the past (see Outside Reading), and some of what's been told needs updating.
 That is the primary purpose of this blog, via posts on the Home page.
 The Index provides a way to find specific topics of interest.
 I welcome comments on individual posts or via the Comment Form in the right column.